 Select Bonnie Plants

 If you want a great harvest in your shady garden, start with Bonnie Plants.
 For more than 100 years, our company has produced plants specifically for home gardeners, growing the best varieties that set you up for success.
-With more than 70 greenhouses nationwide that deliver locally-grown plants to retail locations, the Bonnie Plants you select at your local retailer will be vigorous and strong—and ready to get growing in your garden, whether it’s located in shade or full sun.
-Look at the plant tags for more info on how much light your veggies and herbs require, and visit our Homegrown with Bonnie Plants app for planting and care instructions.
+With more than 70 greenhouses nationwide that deliver locally-grown plants to retail locations, the Bonnie Plants you select at your local retailer will be vigorous and strong—and ready to get growing in your garden, whether it's located in shade or full sun.
+Look at the plant tags for more info on how much light your veggies and herbs require and for planting and care instructions.